Dirk82/setup_and_settings/README.md

 $ chsh -s /opt/homebrew/bin/zsh $USER
 ```

-Log out, log in again and we are fine to run ZSH!
+Log out, log in again and we are fine to run a more recent version of ZSH!

 ## Step 3: Installing Ruby

-New Ruby versions will be installed via asdf and the corresponding plugin:
+New Ruby versions will be installed via `asdf` and the corresponding plugin:

  ```bash
 $ asdf plugin-add ruby